Information for asylum seekers about immigration detention

 Credible or Reasonable Fear Interviews

+A Credible or Reasonable Fear Interview is different from a normal asylum interview with USCIS.
 At the interview, you can explain to an immigration official why you are afraid to return to your country of origin.
 If you pass the interview, you are then supposed to be able to apply for asylum or other forms of protection in immigration court.
 You could be detained during this process.

 This guide and this video have more information about Credible and Reasonable Fear Interviews.
 However, please know that these resources have not been updated recently, and we do not know exactly how this process will work now.